lorenzotini/ing-sw-2024-valentini-vicedomini-wang-vaccaro/README.md

 **Client**

-Do the same for the client application, but with some additional arguments if needed: the default configuration for the client sets RMI as client-server communication type, TUI as User Interface and _localhost_ as the IP address.
+Do the same for the client application, but with some additional arguments if needed: the default configuration for the client sets RMI as client-server communication type, GUI as User Interface and _localhost_ as the IP address.
 For connecting to a server on the same network, write its private IP Address as first argument after the jar file name.
 ```shell
 java -jar GC27.jar